uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-introduction.md

 published: true
 morea_id: experience-morea-introduction
 morea_type: experience
-morea_summary: "What are workshops?
+morea_summary: "What are modules?
 How are they different from seminars?"
 morea_sort_order: 3
 morea_labels:
   - 2:10pm-2:30pm